vietwillnguyen/vietwillnguyen.github.io/content/about.md

 **Software Engineer**
 _Remote | May 2023 – September 2023_

-- Implemented a Nagios cross-system monitoring and notifications tool for system dependencies.
+- Implemented a Nagios cross system monitoring and notifications tool for system dependencies effectively.
-- Programmed JavaScript for onboard computer and refactored legacy code for maintainability.
+- Programmed Javascript for onboard computer and refactored legacy code for maintainability.

 ---